Nurse Login

 4.4.5.
 Registration in the Emergency Registration Sub-Category is for a maximum term of three (3) months, which may be renewed once at the discretion of the Registrar.

-The College will maintain a register for non-practicing former members with the rights, privileges and responsibilities of members on this register set out in the policies to come in effect on October 1, 2021
+The College will maintain a register for non-practising former members with the rights, privileges and responsibilities of members on this register set out in the policies that came in effect on October 1, 2021

 4.6.1.
 The Registrar will continue the historical record and historical archive of every person registered as a registrant in alignment with the College's record retention schedule.